Isaac Paredes Player Props: Rays vs. White Sox

-On Thursday, Isaac Paredes (batting .114 in his past 10 games) and the Tampa Bay Rays face the Chicago White Sox, whose starting pitcher will be Dylan Cease.
+On Friday, Isaac Paredes (hitting .167 in his past 10 games) and the Tampa Bay Rays play the Chicago White Sox, whose starting pitcher will be Lucas Giolito.
 First pitch is at 7:10 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Astros.
+In his previous game, he collected five RBI (going 2-for-5 with a double) against the White Sox.

 Isaac Paredes Game Info & Props vs. the White Sox